 Lawyers have too much information and too little time

 In turn, workload for lawyers is piling up.
 Every year globally, millions of documents pass through the hands of lawyers to build cases for their clients.
+Challenging documents, to be specific, which are highly variable and full of unstructured data, like free text within contracts and agreements.
 And this only grows over time.

 According to the Future Ready Lawyer’s Survey which interviewed 700 lawyers across the world, over 72% struggle with the increasing volume and complexity of document processing and want to focus on efficiency and productivity.